Book Talks

-The purpose of Karen’s book talks is to promote literacy.
-Her talks usually include how she evolved as a writer, the writing life, an introduction to the work, a short reading, a discussion of issues raised by the reading, an oral storywriting exercise involving the audience, and questions and answers.
-The ideal audience is not more than 100 students.
-This session is suitable for grades 4 through 12.
+The goal of Karen’s book talks is to inspire a passion for reading and to promote a deeper understanding of ourselves, our world, and the community around us.
+They may include how she evolved as a writer, the writing life, an introduction to the work, a short reading, a discussion of issues raised by the reading, an oral storywriting exercise involving the audience, and questions and answers.
+She introduces her books by discussing how they were written, how a story is structured, and the writing techniques used.
+Her goal is to inspire audience members to share her passion for reading and writing.

 Fees

-Please contact Karen for current rates and availability.
+For current rates and availability, please contact Karen, or Authors’ Booking Service at abs@authorsbooking.com.
 Funding assistance is available through The Writers’ Union of Canada Readings Subsidy Programs.

 Testimonials